Diane Patton - President

 June 1995 - A National CASA Association start-up grant was secured to fund the program for two years;

-2015 - More than twenty years later and in spite of some challenging times, Crawford County CASA remains committed to serving the target population: the children.
+2017 - More than twenty years later Crawford County CASA remains committed to serving the most vulnerable population: abused and neglected children.

 Each year, children are placed into foster or kinship care.
 Sometimes they are often separated from their siblings and caught up in a confusing and complicated system of social workers, foster homes, courts, service agencies and child welfare departments.
 Sadly, most of them must do the best they can to navigate this complex world without a dependable, consistent adult presence to help.
 Too many remain without permanent homes, fail to graduate from high school, and end up homeless, unemployed, incarcerated or dependent on social and welfare systems as adults.